 Prenatal supplements that tend to be highly marketed and most accessible on the grocery shelves use synthetic folic acid.
 Therefore, if the individual is compromised in anyway or doesn’t have the ability to convert folic acid into folate sufficiently, they will not be meeting their daily requirement needs for pregnancy and ultimately have the equipment needed to prevent neural tube defects and other developmental concerns for the foetus.
 Deficiencies in folate can also lead to abnormalities in the mother such as anaemia, peripheral neuropathy and the foetus can experience congenital abnormalities.

 There is a high prevalence of woman today who have inadequate amounts of the enzymes required to convert folic acid to folate.
 As it is not readily accessible at the moment for all pregnant woman to be tested; most woman do not even know if they are converting correctly.

-My guide is that it would be best to supplement all pregnant woman with an active form of folate (listed above) rather than folic acid.
+My guide is that it would be best to supplement with an active form of folate (listed above) rather than folic acid.
 Especially those with a family history of preterm births or neural tube defects.
 There are prenatal supplements that do yield active forms of folate and are best purchased over the counter at a pharmacy or through a Nutrition Practitioner.
 These practitioner only products (POPS) also provide you with all the other key nutrients that support a health pregnancy.